paramdoit1/gen-ai/documents/topics/langchain_concepts.md

 ## Retrieval:

+A retriever is an interface that returns documents given an unstructured query.
+It is more general than a vector store.
+A retriever does not need to be able to store documents, only to return (or retrieve) them.
+Vector stores can be used as the backbone of a retriever, but there are other types of retrievers as well.

 Many LLM applications require user-specific data that is not part of the model's training set.
 The primary way of accomplishing this is through Retrieval Augmented Generation (RAG.
 In this process, external data is retrieved and then passed to the LLM when doing the generation step.

 LangChain provides all the building blocks for RAG applications - from simple to complex.
 This section of the documentation covers everything related to the retrieval step - e.g. the fetching of the data.
 Although this sounds simple, it can be subtly complex.
 This encompasses several key modules.